110 Pocketfilm: Der komplette Guide — Schneiden, Laden, Entwickeln, Scannen

 Kodak Ektar 100 Color 100 Sharpest color film, minimal grain

-Bob Janes' modified 110 cartridges — Mk1, Mk2, and Mk3 · Photo: 35mmc.com
+Bob Janes’ modified 110 cassettes — Mk1, Mk2, and Mk3 · Photo: 35mmc.com

-Method 1: Modify original cartridge (DIY)
+Method 1: Modify original cassette (DIY)

 Alternatively, there are cassettes specially designed for reloading — like our Ausgeknipst cassette made of PLA+.
 Advantages over DIY modification: